Bio – Neda Boin

 Neda means ‘Inner Voice’, in Farsi, her mother’s language.

 “I think this name was given to me for a reason.
-With my music I want to remind people again of their own Inner Voice, their own internal teacher, that is always there, reminding them that they are loved, whole and innocent.”
+With my music I want to remind people again of our own Inner Voice, our own internal teacher, that is always present, reminding us that we are loved, whole and innocent.”